 A shortage of Catholic priests is why the largest congregation in the U.S. is so big

 The largest Catholic congregation in the U.S. is now in California's Central Valley.
 It serves more than 14,000 families.
-Its size correlates with the dramatically falling number of Catholic priests.
+Its size relates to the dramatically falling number of Catholic priests.

 Copyright © 2023 NPR.
 All rights reserved.
 Visit our website terms of use and permissions pages at www.npr.org for further information.